-Aside from the recently introduced leniency programme, article 9 of the Law on Protection of Competition No. 4054 of 13 December 1994 (the Competition Law), which generally entitles the Competition Board (the Board) to order structural or behavioural remedies to restore the competition as before the infringement, sometimes operates as a conduit through which infringement allegations are settled before a full-blown investigation is launched.
-This can only be established through a very diligent review of the relevant implicated businesses to identify all the problems, together with adequate professional coaching in eliminating all competition law issues and risks.
+Aside from the leniency programme, article 9 of the Law on Protection of Competition No. 4054 of 13 December 1994 (the Competition Law), which generally entitles the Competition Board (the Board) to order structural or behavioural remedies to restore the competition as before the infringement, sometimes operates as a conduit through which infringement allegations are settled before a full-blown investigation is launched.
+This can only be established through a very diligent review of the relevant implicated businesses to identify all the problems, and adequate professional coaching in eliminating all competition law issues and risks.
 In cases where the infringement was too far advanced for it to be subject to only an article 9 warning, the Board at least found a mitigating factor in that the entity immediately took measures to cease any wrongdoing and if possible to remedy the situation.

-Following amendments in 2008, the new version of the Competition Law makes reference to article 17 of the Law on Minor Offences to require the Board, when determining the magnitude of a monetary fine, to take into consideration factors such as:
+Following amendments in 2008, the new version of Competition Law makes reference to article 17 of the Law on Minor Offences to require the Board, when determining the magnitude of a monetary fine, to take into consideration factors such as:

-- the level of fault and amount of possible damage in the relevant market; - the market power of the undertakings within the relevant market; - the duration and recurrence of the infringement; - the cooperation or driving role of the undertakings in the infringement; and - the financial power of the undertakings; and compliance with commitments.
+- · the level of fault and amount of possible damage in the relevant market; - the market power of the undertakings within the relevant market; - the duration and recurrence of the infringement; - · the cooperation or driving role of the undertakings in the infringement; - · the financial power of the undertakings; and - · compliance with commitments.

 There have been cases where the Board considered the existence of a compliance programme as an indication of good faith (Unilever, 12-42/1258-410; Efes, 12-38/1084-343).

 However, recent indications suggest that the Board is disinclined to consider a compliance programme to be a mitigating factor.
 Although they are welcome, the mere existence of a compliance programme is not enough to counter the finding of an infringement or even to discuss lower fines (Frito Lay, 13-49/711-300; Industrial Gas, 13-49/710-297).

-In the Board's Industrial Gas decision, the investigated party argued that it had immediately initiated a competition law compliance programme as soon as it received the complaint letters, which were originally submitted to the Competition Authority.
+In Industrial Gas , the investigated party argued that it had immediately initiated a competition law compliance programme as soon as it received the complaint letters, which were originally submitted to the Authority.
 However, the Board did not take this into account as a mitigating factor.
-On the other hand, the Board's Mey İçki decision (16 February 2017, 17-07/84-34) might be signalling a change in the Board's perception of compliance programmes.
-The Board decided to apply a 25 per cent reduction on the grounds that Mey İçki ensured compliance with competition law by taking into account the competition law sensitivities highlighted by the Board even before the final decision of the Board.
-Similarly, in Consumer Electronics (7 November 2016, 16-37/628-279), the Board applied a 60 per cent reduction to an undertaking because of its compliance efforts, since the undertaking amended its contracts before the final decision of the Board.
+On the other hand, the Board's Mey İçki decision (17-07/84-34, 16 February 2017) might be signalling a change in its perception of compliance programmes.
+The Board applied a 25 per cent reduction on the grounds that Mey İçki (a producer and distributor of spirits) ensured compliance with competition law by taking into account the competition law sensitivities highlighted by the Board before the Board issued its final decision.
+Similarly, in its Consumer Electronics decision (16-37/628-279, 7 November 2016), the Board applied a 60 per cent reduction to an undertaking due to its compliance efforts since the undertaking amended its contracts before the final decision of the Board.